 Expert Tax Defense Attorneys

 Need help with tax issues?
 Contact us as soon as possible to discuss your rights and the ways we can assist in your defense.
 We handle all types of cases, including claims for refund.
-Schedule a Consultation Today!
+Schedule a consultation or call (214) 984-3410 to discuss your tax issues or questions.

 31 U.S.C. § 5321(a)(5)(A)-(B)(i).
 It should also be noted that the penalties prescribed by this section are indexed for inflation.
 Further, the penalty described above is for non-willful violations.